Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group: Introduction: motivation and main results

-Kloeckner showed in \cite{K} that $2$-Wasserstein spaces over Euclidean spaces have the property that their isometry group is strictly larger than the isometry group of the underlying Euclidean space.
 As it was proven in \cite{GTV1} and \cite{GTV2}, the parameter $p=2$ is indeed special, as for all $p\neq 2$ the $p$-Wasserstein space $\mathcal{W}_p(\mathbb{R}^n)$ is isometrically rigid.
 Interestingly enough, in the case of $X=[0,1]$ the situation is very much different: $\mathcal{W}_p([0,1])$ is isometrically rigid if and only if $p\neq1$, see \cite{GTV1}.
 In recent years, rigidity results concerning $p$-Wasserstein spaces were proven in various non-euclidean setups as well.
 The case of the $n$-dimensional tori and spheres is settled in \cite{TnSn}.
-Bertrand and Kloeckner \cite{BK, BK2} proved the isometric rigidity of the Wasserstein space over $\mathcal{W}_2(X)$ Hadamard manifolds $X$.
+Bertrand and Kloeckner \cite{BK, BK2} proved the isometric rigidity of the Wasserstein space $\mathcal{W}_2(X)$ over Hadamard manifolds $X$.
 Furthermore, in \cite{S-R} Santos-Rodr\'iguez considered a broad class of manifolds.
 He showed that $\mathcal{W}_2(X)$ is isometrically rigid whenever $X$ is a closed Riemannian manifold with strictly positive sectional curvature.
 Furthermore, for compact rank one symmetric spaces (CROSSes), he proved isometric rigidity for all $p>1$.

-This paper aims to study isometries and isometric embeddings of the $p$-Wasser\-stein space $\Wphn$ over the Heisenberg group $\HH^n$ endowed with the Heisenberg-Kor\'{a}nyi metric for all $p\geq1$ and for all $n\geq1$.
+This paper aims to study isometries and isometric embeddings of the $p$-Wasser\-stein space $\Wphn$ over the Heisenberg group $\HH^n$ endowed with the Heisenberg-Kor\'{a}nyi metric for all $p>1$ and for all $n\geq1$.
 The metric structure of the Heisenberg group is rather different from Euclidean spaces or Riemannian manifolds from the viewpoint of rectifiability or Lipschitz extensions \cite{AK, BF, BHW}.
 Starting from the important contribution of Ambrosio and Rigot \cite{AR} and followed by the papers of Juillet \cite{J, J1}, Figalli and Juillet \cite{FJ} in recent years considerable research has been devoted in order to develop the theory of mass transportation in this geometric setting.
-In fact, it turns out, that the theory of optimal mass transport leads to a deeper understanding of the metric structure of the Heisenberg group and the related geometric inequalities as shown by the results of \cite{J} and \cite{BKS, BKS1}.
+In fact, it turns out that the theory of optimal mass transport leads to a deeper understanding of the metric structure of the Heisenberg group and the related geometric inequalities as shown by the results of \cite{J} and \cite{BKS, BKS1}.
 These results serve as a strong motivation for further investigating the interplay between the geometry of the underlying space $\HH^n$ and the corresponding $p$-Wasser\-stein space $\Wphn$.

 Before stating our first main result, let us recall that several interesting embedding and non-embedding results were proved earlier by Bertrand and Kloeckner in \cite{BK2,K,K2} for Wasserstein spaces.
 In \cite{K2} Kloeckner showed for any metric space $(X,\varrho)$ and any parameter $p\geq1$ that the power $X^k$ admits a bi-Lipschitz embedding into $\mathcal{W}_p(X)$ for all $k\in\mathbb{N}$.
 So in particular, any power of the Heisenberg group and thus any power of the real line can be embedded such a way into $\Wphn$.
 Concerning isometric embeddings, Kloeckner showed in \cite{K} that if $X$ contains a complete geodesic then $\mathcal{W}_2(X)$ contains an isometric copy of the open Euclidean cone $\mathbb{R}^k_+$ of arbitrary dimension.
 In particular, it contains isometric embeddings of Euclidean balls of arbitrary dimension and radius, and bi-Lipschitz embeddings of $\mathbb{R}^k$ for all $k\in\mathbb{N}$.
 However, it turned out that if the whole $\mathbb{R}^k$ embeds isometrically into $\mathcal{W}_2(\mathbb{R}^n)$ then $k\leq n$.
 Our first result says that the same holds true for $\Wphn$ for all $p>1$.